thoughtspot/thoughtspot.github.io/_appliance/azure/launch-an-instance.md

 ---
-title: [Set up Azure for ThoughtSpot]
+title: [Set up ThoughtSpot in Azure]
 last_updated: 10/25/20919
 summary: "After you determine your configuration options, you must set up your virtual machines using a ThoughtSpot image for Azure."